rouxers/book/src/fb.md

 ## How To Bring your inspection down to 15 seconds

 - [Partial SpeedBLD technique by Kian](https://www.youtube.com/watch?v=4KLFyN6ZDwk) - This is definitely underrated as a practice approach!
-Do them regularly, as warmup before solves!
+Do them regularly as warmup before solves!